Additional

 • heartbeat profile

-Digital Twin roles do not own automation profiles and do not create heartbeat or subconscious state when activated.
+Digital Twin roles do not own automation profiles and do not create heartbeat or workflow-intelligence state when activated.

 Cognition Path